-We have audited the accompanying statement of net assets available for benefits of the Atlantic American Corporation 401(k) Retirement Savings Plan (the "Plan") as of December 31, 2018, and the related statement of changes in net assets available for benefits for the year then ended, and the related notes and schedules (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2018, and the changes in net assets available for benefits for the year then ended in conformity with generally accepted accounting principles in the United States of America.
+We have audited the accompanying statement of net assets available for benefits of the Atlantic American Corporation 401(k) Retirement Savings Plan (the "Plan") as of December 31, 2019 and 2018, and the related statement of changes in net assets available for benefits for the year ended December 31, 2019, and the related notes and schedule (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2019 and 2018, and the changes in net assets available for benefits for the year ended December 31, 2019 in conformity with accounting principles generally accepted in the United States of America.